Hobbit Dwellings, Brigands' Lairs, Glacier Mills and Other Fun

 A Brigands' Lair - the Daneil Cave in the Huy Mountain

 This cave can be found in the Huy mountain, a sandstone ridge now grown with beeches.
-There is a legend about a robber and a maiden - the usual story about the maiden being forced to work for the evil robbers until she manages to give the guys their just dessert - attached to the cave.
+There is a legend about an abducted maiden who was forced to work for a gang of evil robbers until she managed to escape, alert the village and give the guys their just dessert.
 The place has been lived in, maybe even by some unsavoury guys, but there are no documents about a veritable brigand gang harrassing the surroundings for years.

 The cave houses in Langenstein